kiddo18/pooled/README.md

 Current version: 0.0.2

 Dependencies:
 - pandas
 - numpy
 - statsmodels
 - matplotlib
 - gpplot
 - adjustText

 ### Tutorial
 To see a worked example and all functionalities, please launch the Jupyter notebook using this button below:

 [![nbviewer](https://img.shields.io/badge/render-nbviewer-orange.svg)](https://nbviewer.org/github/kiddo18/pooled/blob/master/notebook/pooled_implementation-Ebert-Official.ipynb)

+### Acknowledgements
+My end-to-end knowledge about CRISPR screen came from my time working with my former post-doc mentor Dr. Sandor Spisak and my PI Dr. Nilay Sethi at Dana-Farber Cancer Institute/HMS.
+This package is ultimately my trying to give back to the highly collaborative scientific and biomedical community I find myself in Boston.